apache/nuttx/graphics/README.txt

   NXTOOLKIT - A set of C graphics tools that provide higher-level window drawing
               operations.
 The toolkit can be used for window-oriented graphics without NXWIDGETS and is built on top of NX.
+  NXFONTS   - A set of C graphics tools for present (bitmap) font images.
   NX        - The tiny NuttX windowing system.
 This includes both a small-footprint,
               single user implementaton (NXSU as described below) and a somewhat larger multi-user implentation (NXMU as described below).
 Both